vine93/vine93.github.io/index.md

 ## Brief Bio
 <p align="justify">
 I am a Masters Student of Computer Science and Engineering Department at the Pennsylvania State University.
-I have been fortunate to be co-advised by Prof. Vijaykrishnan Narayanan, Prof. Mahmut Kandameir and Prof. Jack Sampson.
+I have been fortunate to be co-advised by <a href="https://vijay565.wixsite.com/vijay">Prof. Vijaykrishnan Narayanan</a>,
+<a href="http://www.cse.psu.edu/hpcl/kandemir/">Prof. Mahmut Kandameir</a> and <a href="http://www.cse.psu.edu/~jms1257/">
+Prof. Jack Sampson</a>.
 Prior to that I was working as a hardware engineer at Samsung Semiconductors India Research and Development from 2016-2018 and Freescale Semiconductors India from 2015-2016.
 I obtained my undergraduate degree from National Institute of Technology Trichy, India, where I was majoring in Electronics and Communication Engineering.
  I spent the first eighteen years of my life in the beautiful city of Madras (Chennai) in the southern part of India.